Praveeja-Sasidharan-Suni/Customer-Revenue-Analysis/README.md

 ## Summary

-Detailed data analysis is performed.The Marketing strategies would be to give special offers to the less sold products,Target male customers more,Add some attractive free gifts or offers so that female customers also start buying more products, Target 26-35 years age group,Target people in “under-High” education category andTarget people who lived in their residence for just one year.
+Detailed data analysis is performed.The Marketing strategies would be to add special coupons to the less sold products so that we fetch more customers.
+Add attractive offers so that female customers also start buying more products,along with the male customers.
+Target good campaign for all other age groups ,while maintaining the customer base of 26-35 years age group Target people more in other education categories along with “Under-High” Target people who are living in their residence for more than one year.
+Introduce VIP rewards and referral schemes
+Deliver coupons to  frequent customers.
+Advertise more on public platforms
+Keep the customers informed about the new stocks.